garrett361/transformers_notes/main.typ

-parallelism#footnote[With both tensor- and sequence-parallelism, the parallelism degree $T$ actually drops out in the comparison (since both form of memory are decrease by $1 \/ T$, so this restriction can be lifted.];, the minimum batch size which leads to memory savings is
+parallelism#footnote[With both tensor- and sequence-parallelism, the parallelism degree $T$ actually drops out in the comparison (since both form of memory are decrease by $1 \/ T$, so this restriction can be lifted.], the minimum batch size which leads to memory savings is
 $
   B_"min" & = ( 6 D^2 ) / ( 8 D S + A S^2 ) .
 $<eq_min_mp_batch_size> Plugging in numbers for the typical